Physical Computing Blog 13: The Friendship Game

 The Friendship Test requires two players, that may be strangers or the closest of friends, to put their new or old found friendship to the ultimate test.
 Each players are provided with five identical shape halves.
 They are then given a series of questions related to their feelings on select emotions.
 All it takes are three correct matches for the players to be rewarded in friendship and candy.

 Below is a video documenting our game in action and the schematic that we used for the wiring.
-Another video will be added of reactions that users had at the winter show.

 We started off with a simple button game, and it transformed into this abstract game involving shapes and feelings.
 I enjoyed this process because I usually work on projects alone and for a short period of time, so the progression from our original idea was an interesting process.